FernandoGM15/project_cps_gamelib/README.md

 # SOFTWARE TESTING - FINAL PROJECT
 ## TEAM:
-EMILIO BARRERA GONZALEZ
+- EMILIO BARRERA GONZALEZ
-LUIS FERNANDO GARCIA MORALES
+- LUIS FERNANDO GARCIA MORALES
-## PROFFESSOR
+## PROFFESSOR:
 SANTIAGO CHIO BENAVIDES

-## What is this?
+## About:
 This is the final project of the Software Testing Assignment Here, we developed an app that will pull data of a game from an API so the end user is able to build one or more libraries with his/her game of choice.
 We also developed the unit an integration tests for the app and it's modules in order to see if they are working correctly